Custom-USB-Device-Driver/Custom-USB-Device-Driver-for-Data-Acquisition/README.md

 *****Project Overview*****

-a custom USB device driver and embedded firmware for real-time MPU6050 sensor data acquisitionusing the STM32F407G-DISC board.
+a custom USB device driver and embedded firmware for real-time MPU6050 sensor data acquisition  using the STM32F407G-DISC board.
 Implemented USB Full-Speed bulk communication, custom USB descriptors,and Linux kernel APIs to enable reliable kernel-space to user-space data transfer and seamless embedded device-to-host communication.

 A custom usb device driver for data acquisition from a device sending MPU6050 accelerometer sensor values of X Y Z axis.
 STM32F407G DISC board is used as a custom USB with 12Mbps FS device through which sensor values will be passed to user programme through usb driver.